Low Rank Regularization: A Review: Comparison between different relaxations to LRR

 \textbf{Comparison~$2$.} In this test, for each regularizer we fix $\lambda$ as the value achieving the best performance in above test.
 More specifically, we fix $\tau\eta=5$ for WNN, $\tau\eta=2$ for LNN, $\tau\eta=0.03$ for TNN and nuclear norm, $\tau\eta=8$ for $S_p$ with $p=0.1$, $\tau\eta=0.5$ for $S_p$ with $p=0.5$.
-Besides, we select the WNN with multiple Iterations~(WNN-I) just like~\cite{DBLP:journals/ijcv/GuXMZFZ17} for baseline.
-Particularly, all parameters of the algorithm are selected as author suggested.
+Besides, we follow ~\cite{DBLP:journals/ijcv/GuXMZFZ17} and conduct WNN iteratively.
+The experimental results are used to serve as reference.
 The noise level is controlled by varying the parameter $\sigma$ in the set $\mathcal{S}_\sigma=\{10, 30, 50,70 ,100\}$.
-The PSNR results for alternative regularizers are reported in Table~\ref{tab:res}.
+The PSNR results are reported in Table~\ref{tab:res}.
 The information delivered by Table~\ref{tab:res} can be summarized as follows: \begin{itemize} \item WNN-I achieves the best result in all cases due to conducting the reconstruction process iteratively.
-But, it provides only a small advantage over others that conduct only one iteration, especially the best one highlighted in bold. \item The performance of NN is the worst in most cases.
-Particularly, when $\sigma$ takes a small value, the difference between NN and TNN is very small, while other non-convex regularizers provide a large advantage over TNN and NN. \item The regularizer $S_p$ with $p=0.1$ achieves the best results in most cases, because the gap between its relaxation function and original rank minimization problem is very small.
+But, it provides only a small advantage over others that conduct only one iteration, especially the best one highlighted in bold. \item Non-convex relaxations outperform nuclear norm in most cases.
+Particularly, the difference between NN and TNN is very small when $\sigma$ takes a small value.
+But, residual non-convex relaxations provide a large advantage over both TNN and NN. \item The regularizer $S_p$ with $p=0.1$ achieves the best results in most cases.
+The reason is that the gap between $S_p$ with $p=0.1$ and nuclear norm is very small.
 A natural idea is: using the regularizer $S_p$ with $p<0.1$ can generate a better result.
 In practice, however, we do not support to use such a regularizer, because it treats all singular values almost equally.
 For instance, $10^{0.01}\thickapprox 1.0233$ and $1000^{0.01}\thickapprox 1.0715$. \end{itemize}